 Nuclei in the Lateral Part

-The lateral part is splitted into dorsal and ventral parts.
+The lateral part is split into dorsal and ventral parts.

 The dorsal part is subdivided craniocaudally into 3 nuclei: lateral dorsal (LD), lateral posterior (LP) and a large caudal nuclear mass, the pulvinar (P).
 These nuclei are referred to as dorsal grade of nuclei.